marijanikolicds/deep-learning/README.md

 This repository contains files related to Data Scientist Nanodegree Program - Convolutional Neural Networks.
 The link to the program is [here](https://www.udacity.com/course/data-scientist-nanodegree--nd025).

 ## Topics
-This repository containts tutorial notebooks and implementagtions for various deep learning topics.
+This repository containts tutorial notebooks and implementations for various deep learning topics.
 * gradient-descent: Implements the basic functions of the Gradient Descent algorithm to find the boundary in a small dataset.
 * student-admissions-keras: Predicts student admissions with neural networks in Keras.